CYarros10/aws-transit-gateway-bandwidth-test/README.md

 ## Conclusion

-Based on the Cloudwatch metrics over time, you should see, on average, around 35 GB/s of traffic between the two VPCs.
+Based on the Cloudwatch metrics over time, you should see, on average, *around 35 GB/s of traffic between the two VPCs*.
 Network bandwidth will occasionally reach 50 GB/s.

 ## FAQs